keks51/spark-salesforce/README.md

 * `streamingLoadAvailableData`: (Optional) loading all available data and stopping streaming or continue loading  data in incremental mode.
 Default (false).
 * `streamingQueryName`: (Optional) set query name to see query metrics in spark UI.

+Options can be set in spark submit using --conf
+For example: `--conf "spark.sf.userName=KEKS"`

 ## Architecture overview
 query example: `"select id, name from account where name = 'alex'"`
 ### Spark batch